joel-talkshoplive/tr-react-express-ts-assessment/README.md

 - A cup of ☕ or 🍵

 The repo is pre-configured, so just running `npm install` you should be able to start.

+### Submission Guidelines

-You may use any other package of your choice to enrich your development experience.
+You may use any other package of your choice to enrich your development experience, but what's already installed is mandatory to use.

+Once finished, issue a pull request to our repo's so we can review your solution, please notify us when your pull request is ready to be reviewed.

 ### Project Structure